extmd/ext.md/README.md

 11. Activate the custom dimensions plugin on the left.
 NOTE: You might see an empty page, but full page refresh works.
 12. Configure as custom dimensions in the Action scope the following: 1: DIMENSION_PACKAGING_ID, 2: DIMENSION_VERSION_ID, 3: DIMENSION_USER_TYPE, 4: DIMENSION_SUBSCRIPTION_TYPE, 5: DIMENSION_COHORT.
 13. Log out of the admin interface.
-14. Extract the created Piwik config.ini.php. j
+14. Extract the created Piwik config.ini.php.
-Shut down containers with `mvn docker:stop`.
+15. Shut down containers with `mvn docker:stop`.